whatmakeart/whatmakeart.github.io/content/art-faq/appropriation.md

 ## Appropriation vs Reference vs Influence

 The Romans appropriated Greek column orders.
 The Romans did't steal the Greek column designs but merely referenced them.
 The Romans were influenced by Greek column construction and modified the basic concepts into their own visual language.
 All of these statements are essentially true but have different connotations about Roman column construction.
+If you drew a picture of a column from your head without looking at the images below, would it already have some of the elements of Greek and Roman columns?
+If it does have similar elements, did you appropriate them, reference them, or were you influenced by them?

 <div class="gallery-grid">